marcinnajder/misc/2022_09_19_programming_with_sequences_part_1_introduction_to_powerseq/README.md

 #### take

-At the end let's introduce the last operator called `take`.
-It takes two arguments, the sequence of items and the number `n`, it returns a new sequence containing `n`  first items from the original sequence.
+At the end let's add final operator called `take`.
+It takes two arguments, the sequence of items and the number `n`.
+It returns a new sequence containing `n`  first items from the original sequence.
 So it's like a `TOP` operator in SQL.

 ```javascript
 function take(...args) {